 I've been doing tech for a while, in varying degrees.
-From building websites to designing large architectures.
-Advising development teams and executive level, ran with two successful startups and I've been involved with product development for over a decade.
+From building websites to designing large distributed architectures.
+Advising development teams, and executive level alike.
+I ran with two successful startups and I've been involved with product development for over a decade.

-A couple of years ago I noticed that I enjoy mentoring, because I can see people grow and that creates positive energy.
-I love the feeling of experiencing the moment when someone "gets it", that sparkle in their eyes and laughing when they nailed it is worth more than gold.
+I enjoy mentoring, because I can see people grow and that creates positive energy.
+I love the feeling of experiencing the moment when someone "gets it", that sparkle in their eyes and the unstoppable smile when they nailed it, is worth more than gold to me.

-I've set a goal in life that I'd like to inspire, at least, 50 people in a significant way.
-Joining MentorCruise is just one way of achieving that goal.
+I've set a goal in life that I'd like to inspire 100 people in a significant way.
+Joining MentorCruise is just one of the ways of achieving my goal.